 Having a professional home inspection completed on any property is an important step before purchasing.
 Structural damage, foundation problems, cracks, and leaks can easily go unnoticed.
 By choosing a complete home inspection from Building Inspectors of WNY, you can help reduce the chance of buying a property with structural issues.

-When purchasing a home, be sure to have it inspected by the best in the business.
+When purchasing a home, be sure to have it inspected by the most experienced people in the business.
 Foundation issues can pose a real concern to homeowners.
 All visible walls and foundation areas should be inspected for cracks and leaks.
 If left unchecked, problems like this can lead to larger, costly structural repairs down the road.
 Save money now by trusting the home inspectors from Building Inspectors of WNY.

 To inspect the exterior of the structure, we evaluate the house siding, with specific emphasis on the structure, looking for bowing walls or other movement.
 Our report indicates the type of siding, and evaluates the windows and doors.
 After a careful inspection of the exterior, we make recommendations for any improvements or repairs.